 Start by going to the configuration tab of the proxy you want to configure.

-Choose one of two IP types for your proxy zone:
+Choose one of three Proxy types (IPs types) for your proxy zone:

-Since your IPs are automatically allocated, it is recommended to set up a separate Residential proxy, for each geolocation you wish to target.
+Best practice: set up a separate residential proxy zone, for each geolocation you wish to target.

-Geolocation targeting allows you to target specific locations based on City, State, Zip code, or ASN, but you need to configure the resolutions you want in your Zone before sending the request.
-Select the needed parameter from the drop-down menu.
+Geolocation targeting allows you to target specific locations based on country,city, state, zip code, or ASN.
+Select the resolution from the drop-down menu in your geolocation settings:

 FAQ: Where can I see the list of country codes?